ThisAMJ/SARtris/README.md

 (tl;dr - I made Tetris for NES in Portal 2)

 Since its creation, the [SAR](https://sar.portal2.sr) speedrunning plugin has been able to do much more than simply speedrun.
-In June of last year, this was taken to the extreme with the advent of Config+, an esoteric programming language that runs entirely within the config files of Portal 2.
+In June of 2021, this was taken to the extreme with the advent of Config+, an esoteric programming language that runs entirely within the config files of Portal 2.